-- (1) The Master's examination consists of: - successful completion of the examinations for the modules and courses set forth in Appendix 1, - 2. successful completion of the examinations for the modules and courses for the minor subject, - 3. the Master's thesis. - (2) The examinations referred to in paragraph 1, no. 1 are taken as an integrated part of their respective lectures or courses.
+- (2) The examinations referred to in paragraph 1, no. 1 are taken as an integrated part of their respective lectures or courses.
 They may be in written or oral form.
 The lecturer responsible for a lecture or course determines the nature and duration of the integrated examinations and provides this information no later than the beginning of the lecture or course.
-For examinations in the minor subject, the respective programme rules and regulations apply. - (3) The components of the Master's examination must be taken in the following order: - examinations completed during the course of study (paragraph 1, number 1) - and examinations in the minor subject (paragraph 1, no. 2) - Master's thesis (paragraph 1, no. 3).
+For examinations in the minor subject, the respective programme rules and regulations apply. - (3) The components of the Master's examination must be taken in the following order:

+examinations completed during the course of study (paragraph 1, no. 1) and examinations in the minor subject (paragraph 1, no. 2), Master's thesis (paragraph 1, no. 3), final oral examination (paragraph 1, no. 4).